PEXANE2/azure-docs.tr-tr/articles/active-directory/user-help/my-apps-portal-end-user-access.md

 ---
-title: Uygulamalar portalındaki uygulamaları bulma & kullanma-Azure AD
+title: Locate & use apps on the My Apps portal - Azure AD
-description: Uygulamalarım portalını bulmayı ve sonra kuruluşunuzun bulut tabanlı uygulamalarına nasıl erişebileceğinizi öğrenin.
+description: Learn how to find the My Apps portal and then how to access your organization's cloud-based apps.
 services: active-directory
 author: eross-msft
 manager: daveba